How to Use Free Fonts Legally Without Breaking Copyright Laws

 Finally, develop a system for keeping records.
 When you download a font, save a copy of its license agreement in a project folder.
 This paperwork is your get-out-of-jail-free card.

-And as both Infinum and Extensis recommend, if anyone ever questions your usage, having these records ready shows you did your homework and tried to follow the rules.
+As both Infinum and Extensis recommend, if anyone ever questions your usage, having these records ready shows you did your homework and tried to follow the rules.

 Common Pitfalls and How to Avoid Them